Aboriginal Art and Art Centres

 Buying Aboriginal Art

-• the name of the artist/artists who created the artwork;
+• The name of the artist/s and name of the artwork;

-• where and when the artwork was created;
+• When and where the artwork was made;

-• and the name, location and contact details of the person or association that is identifying the work, in many cases this will be an Aboriginal art centre.
+• The name, location and contact details of the person or organisation identifying the artwork (in many cases this will be an Aboriginal art centre).

 Image